sunisho/shomediablog/content/post/stopping-trump.md

 Below are some resources that will help you gain a foundational understanding of how to be more effective as an active citizen:

-* <a href="https://www.indivisibleguide.com/resources">Indivisible Guide</a><br>How to effectively lobby your Members of Congress.
+* <a href="https://www.indivisibleguide.com/resources">The Indivisible Guide</a><br>How to effectively lobby your Members of Congress.
 * <a href="https://www.facebook.com/beth.urie/posts/1397279370324677">Don't Email.
-Don't Sign Petitions.</a><br>Call.
-Meet In Person.
+Don't Sign Petitions.</a><br>Call or meet in person.
 More thoughts on how to effectively lobby your Members of Congress.
+* <a href="http://www.attn.com/stories/12951/former-staffer-explains-how-call-your-representatives">Former Staffer Explains How To Call</a><br>Key takeaways: Know your message before going in, and be patient and kind.
-* <a href="https://docs.google.com/document/d/1oWD2OGMhKIL6wSxKsk_gSFCJtnH2RYpCJTXxlFaLkS8/edit" target="blank">The Resistance Doctrine</a>
+* <a href="https://docs.google.com/document/d/1oWD2OGMhKIL6wSxKsk_gSFCJtnH2RYpCJTXxlFaLkS8/edit" target="blank">The Resistance Doctrine</a><br>A collection of more links and resources that will help you get engaged.

 # STEP 5: STAY INFORMED.

 In addition to the above (Jen Hoffman, Indivisible, etc), here are some resources to help curate the news for you, so you don't have to waste hours scrolling through Facebook or watching CNN:

-* <a href="https://whatthefuckjusthappenedtoday.com/" target="blank">What The Fuck Just Happened Today</a> (Daily Newsletter)
+* <a href="https://whatthefuckjusthappenedtoday.com/" target="blank">What The Fuck Just Happened Today</a><br>A daily newsletter that recaps the day's current events so you never miss a beat.
-* <a href="https://projects.fivethirtyeight.com/congress-trump-score/votes/" target="blank">FiveThirtyEight's Congress Tracker</a>
+* <a href="https://projects.fivethirtyeight.com/congress-trump-score/votes/" target="blank">FiveThirtyEight's Congress Tracker</a><br>Even though they failed miserably at predicting the election, FiveThirtyEight does have a great resource on keeping track of your Members of Congress.

 # STEP 6: KEEP YOUR CHIN UP.